hanggrian/IIT-CS455/analog_transmission.md

 $$

-The sending device produces a high-frequency signal called the **carrier signal**.
-Digital information changes the carrier signal by modifying one or more of its characteristics (amplitude, frequency, or phase).
-This kind of modification is called **modulation**.
+The sending device produces a high-frequency signal called the **carrier signal.** Digital information changes the carrier signal by modifying one or more of its characteristics (amplitude, frequency, or phase).
+This kind of modification is called **modulation.**

 ### Amplitude shift keying

-In *amplitude shift keying (ASK)*, the **amplitude** of the carrier signal **is varied**.
-Both frequency and the phase remain constant.
+In *amplitude shift keying (ASK)*, the **amplitude** of the carrier signal **is varied.** Both frequency and the phase remain constant.

 #### Binary ASK